karthick412/Amazon_clone/README.md

-A clone of amazon websit using htm and css
+A clone of amazon website using html and css